Sex Discrimination/Misconduct Policy

 Elizabethtown College is committed to providing a learning, working and living environment that promotes personal integrity, civility and mutual respect in an environment free of sex discrimination and sexual misconduct.
 Title IX of the Educational Amendment Act of 1972 states that: No person in the United States, shall on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal assistance.
 Sex discrimination violates an individual’s fundamental rights and personal dignity.

-Elizabethtown College considers sex discrimination in all its forms to be a serious offense.
-This policy includes all forms of sex discrimination, including: sexual harassment, sexual assault, and sexual violence by employees, students, or third parties.
+Elizabethtown College prohibits sex discrimination in all its forms and considers it to be a serious offense.
+This policy includes all forms of sex discrimination, including, but not limited to: sexual harassment, sexual assault, sexual misconduct, stalking, dating violence, and domestic violence .
 This policy has been developed to reaffirm individual rights and responsibilities and to provide recourse for those individuals whose rights have been violated.
 It serves as a measure for Elizabethtown College to determine, after the fact, if behaviors trespass on community values.
 It also should serve as a guide for you on the expectations we have for sexual communication, sexual responsibility and sexual respect.

-While the policy below is quite detailed and specific, the expectations of the College community can be summarized as follows: In order for individuals to engage in sexual activity of any type with each other, there must be clear consent.
+The expectations of the College community can be summarized as follows: In order for individuals to engage in sexual activity of any type with each other, there must be clear consent.
 Consent is sexual permission.
 Consent can be given by word or action, but non-verbal consent is less clear than talking about what is acceptable or allowable.
 Consent to some form of sexual activity cannot be automatically taken as consent to any other sexual activity.
-Silence – without actions demonstrating permission- cannot be assumed to show consent.
+Silence – without actions demonstrating permission - cannot be assumed to show consent.

 Effective consent is the basis of the analysis applied to unwelcome sexual contact.
 Lack of consent is the critical factor in any incident of Sexual Misconduct and Sexual Violence.